Raise your hands if you’re even more excited for gyms to re-open after lockdown 3.0 than you were after lockdown 1.0 or 2.0.

 We know that many people are feeling cautious about the return to the gym, so we’re here to take one less thing off your mind: how to fuel your first session back.

-It’s been a long while since many of us have been able to step into a gym which means that we may have changed our schedules and habits slightly.
+It’s been a little while since many of us have been able to step into a gym which means that we may have changed our schedules and habits slightly.
 To help you hit the weights room and those treadmills feeling as ready as possible, we’ve compiled a list of things to check off before you walk through your gym doors again.

 This is the crux of our energy source.
 We know that you’re pros at what to eat before a gym session, but we’re here to give you a gentle reminder that it’s important to choose quality over quantity.